 “Kaikkihan meistä tekee joskus virheitä –

-en uskalla mennä savuisessa kämpässä kuselle ilman kirvestä – [possibly misheard]
+en uskalla mennä ees omassa kämpässä kuselle ilman kirvestä

 voin kuvitella miten paljon se ihmistä kuluttaa –

 There’s quite a bit of hype in the Finnish music media about Fortuna, maxi-single / webrelease.
-Because of the vocal language, it is subjective, whether Fortuna can really reach large audiences, unless Hebosagil can pull out a Moonsorrow?
-The fact is, post-metal / hardcore hybrid, with this high quality is hard to come by.
+Because of the vocal language, it is subjective whether Fortuna can really reach large audiences Unless Hebosagil can pull out a Moonsorrow?
+The fact is: post-metal / hardcore hybrid with this high quality is a rare occurence.